 Covid-19 Lockdown meant many of our normal events were cancelled.
-However, this page contains a record of some of the events that were organised by the Leicester Unitarians throughout the year.
-These are events that are open to the general public who are very welcome to join us.
+However, this page contains a record of just some of the events that were organised by the Leicester Unitarians throughout the year.
+These are events that are open to members of the general public who are very welcome to join us.
 We usually highlight forthcoming events on our Home page and the Services page.

 The annual Burns Lunch took place after service on Sunday January 26 2020 and, as the photos show (Click image above to view…) it was a convivial occasion that greatly cheered up a dull winter day.

 Thanks to Mike and Nicky Drucquer, for organising and cooking the delicious food, and to Diane, Roy, David, Julie, Shirley and everyone else who helped on the day.
 Stuart’s stirring “address to the haggis “ was also much appreciated.
 Congratulations to Annabel for winning the Burns quiz.